Skip to main content

 Program highlights

-• Only program of its kind in Ontario to offer three streams of specialization
+• The only program of its kind in Ontario to offer three streams of specialization

-• Complete your degree as a psychology generalist or specialize in either therapeutic practices or behavioural sciences
+• Complete your degree as a psychology generalist or specialize in either therapeutic practices or behavioural science

 • Opportunity for a paid internship